zalando/pg_view/README.rst

 - reads /proc/ filesystem and detects pid files for the postmaster processes
 - gets the working directories from the symlink at /proc/pid/cwd
-- reads the PG_VERSION for PostgreSQL versions (If it doesn’t, assume it's not a PostgreSQL directory, and skip)
+- reads the PG_VERSION for PostgreSQL versions (if it doesn’t exist, assume it's not a PostgreSQL directory, and skip)
 - tries to collect from /proc/net/unix, /proc/net/tcp and /proc/net/tcp6 all the sockets the process is listening to.
 If that fails, and you are using version 9.1 or above, reads the connection arguments from postmaster.pid
 - checks all arguments, picking the first that allows it to establish a connection
 - if pg_view can't get either the port/host or port/socket_directory pair, bail out